Skip to content

 DIG meets communities where they are, with no prerequisites or preconditions for entry to our program.
 Once graduated, DIG farmers are connected with peer organizations that support them with additional knowledge, services, and opportunities.
 These new networks and relationships support farmers emotionally, and practically, for a lifetime.

-DIG’s success is due to our ability to listen, and adapt our programs to meet the unique challenges, needs, wants and desires of each community we serve.
+Our success is linked to our ability to listen, and adapt our programs to meet the unique challenges, needs, wants and desires of each community we serve.
 Ultimately, this work is about building relationships and trust, and finding a way to move forward together.

 AMES members